Porsha Williams Dishes On Why ‘RHOA’s Upcoming Reunion Is Its Most Explosive One Yet

 “I will never forgive you for speaking on my child,” Williams said to Marcille, which the model then denied.

-The Real Housewives of Atlanta reunion will include cast members Williams, Marcille, Moore, Bailey, Kandi Burruss and NeNe Leakes.
+The Real Housewives of Atlanta reunion will include cast members Williams, Marcille, Moore, Bailey, Kandi Burruss, and NeNe Leakes.
 Friends of the show Marlo Hampton, Yovanna Momplaisir and Tanya Sam will also appear on the special.